Timeline of plant evolution: Devonian flora

-By the Devonian Period, the colonization of the land by plants was well underway.
+By the Devonian Period, the colonization of the land by plants was well under way.
 The bacterial and algal mats were joined early in the period by primitive plants that created the first recognizable soils and harbored some arthropods like mites, scorpions and myriapods.
 Early Devonian plants did not have roots or leaves like the plants most common today, and many had no vascular tissue at all.
 They probably relied on arbuscular mycorrhizal symbioses with fungi to provide them with water and mineral nutrients such as phosphorus.
 They probably spread by a combination of vegetative reproduction forming clonal colonies, and sexual reproduction via spores and did not grow much more than a few centimeters tall.

 By the Late Devonian, forests of large, primitive plants existed: lycophytes, sphenophytes, ferns, and progymnosperms had evolved.
 Most of these plants have true roots and leaves, and many were quite tall.
 The tree-like Archaeopteris, ancestral to the gymnosperms, and the giant cladoxylopsid trees had true wood.
 These are the oldest known trees of the world's first forests.
 Prototaxites was the fruiting body of an enormous fungus that stood more than 8 meters tall.
 By the end of the Devonian, the first seed-forming plants had appeared.
 This rapid appearance of so many plant groups and growth forms has been called the "Devonian Explosion".
 The primitive arthropods co-evolved with this diversified terrestrial vegetation structure.
 The evolving co-dependence of insects and seed-plants that characterizes a recognizably modern world had its genesis in the late Devonian.
 The development of soils and plant root systems probably led to changes in the speed and pattern of erosion and sediment deposition.

 The 'greening' of the continents acted as a carbon dioxide sink, and atmospheric concentrations of this greenhouse gas may have dropped.
 This may have cooled the climate and led to a massive extinction event. see Late Devonian extinction.

 Also in the Devonian, both vertebrates and arthropods were solidly established on the land.